Myndex/SAPC-APCA/documentation/independent-review.md

 - [The Hubris of Contrast Ratio](https://community.canvaslms.com/t5/The-Product-Blog/The-Hubris-of-Contrast-Ratio/ba-p/536389) by DLyons, in Canvas LMS, Aug.
 2022 — a further discussion of APCA, citing Dan Hollick's review, by Silicon Valley based research scientist/author Richard Lyons.
 - [3 Reasons Why the WCAG&nbsp;2.1 Color Contrast Guidelines Don't Work](https://blog.devkrishna.in/3-reasons-why-the-wcag-21-color-contrast-guidelines-dont-work) by Shimanta Krishna Bhuyan, Nov.
 2022.
 Well written, in-depth comparative analysis.
 - [It’s Time For A More Sophisticated Color Contrast Check ](https://blog.datawrapper.de/color-contrast-check-data-vis-wcag-apca/) by dataviz expert and author Lisa Charlotte Muth, Jan 2022.
 A review of APCA and comparison to WCAG&nbsp;2 contrast, for the use case of dataviz.
 - [Color Contrast Is Not As Black And White As It Seems ](https://medium.com/@think_ui/why-color-contrast-is-not-as-black-and-white-as-it-seems-94197a72b005) by Roger Attrill, UX Specialist for Linguamatics, Dec.
 2021.
-A technical analysis of some of the problems with WCAG&nbsp;2 contrast math, and comparing and analysing APCA math methods.
+A technical analysis of some of the problems with WCAG&nbsp;2 contrast math, and comparing and analyzing APCA math methods.
 - [Don't rely on WCAG&nbsp;2's contrast calculation, try APCA](https://zhuanlan-zhihu-com.translate.goog/p/555769196?_x_tr_sl=zh-CN&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc) Comparative peer-review of APCA by Gu Wei of the Yunjiang Design and Research Factory in China.
 This is a Google translate link, you may need to clear a dialog that pops up.
 Many comparisons and real-world examples.
-- [Good color contrast: make sure you see everything well](https://technobility-nl.translate.goog/blog/goed-kleurcontrast-zorg-dat-je-alles-goed-ziet/?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc) by Bart Pluijms, a quick comparitive review.
+- [Good color contrast: make sure you see everything well](https://technobility-nl.translate.goog/blog/goed-kleurcontrast-zorg-dat-je-alles-goed-ziet/?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc) by Bart Pluijms, a quick comparative review.
 This is a Google translate link, you may need to clear a dialog that pops up.
 Includes a number of visual real-world examples.
 - [9 Decisions were made when developing a unified Dark Mode](https://medium.com/idealo-tech-blog/9-decisions-made-when-developing-a-unified-dark-mode-4a6fbfb96b28) by Simon Schmidt, UI Designer/author, Published in Idealo Tech Blog, March 2023.
 An in-depth discussion of a real-world development process for a design system, integrating APCA.
 - [APCA: the new algorithm for accessible colour contrast](https://ruitina.com/apca-accessible-colour-contrast/)  by Juan Ruitiña, May 2022.
 A brief comparative review comparing WCAG2 contrast to APCA.
 - [Stop using WCAG&nbsp;2 for color contrast.](https://medium.com/@nomisum_19753/stop-using-wcag-2-for-color-contrast-3484fdf3688) by Simon Schmidt, UI Designer/author, Medium, Jan 2023.